Venue: Virtual Meeting via Zoom

 2. Clarification of the amount of customers having visited the virtual Christmas Market 2020 be forwarded to the committee.

-RESOLVED that the minutes of the meeting held on 25 January 2021 be confirmed.
+3. The minutes of the meeting held on 19 November 2021 be confirmed.

 Declarations of Interest